Peter Berner: Early life

 Berner was born in Singapore to a Danish father and an Australian mother of Scottish descent.
 He moved to Sydney, Australia, in 1964.

-He is a graduate of the National Art School in Sydney where he majored in painting and was on the student council.
+He is a graduate of the National Art School in Sydney, where he majored in painting and was on the student council.

 Career

 1988–1998: Early stand-up years

 Berner started his career as a stand-up comedian in 1988.
-His career grew throughout the early 1990s and he performed at various festivals, including the Melbourne International Comedy Festival, the Sydney Comedy Festival and the Adelaide Comedy Festival.
-He wrote and performed many solo shows in Australia and the UK during this time and established a following of comedy fans.
-He would also make frequent appearances on Australia's Saturday night comedy show Hey Hey It's Saturday.
+His career grew throughout the early 1990s.
+He performed at various festivals, including the Melbourne International Comedy Festival, Sydney Comedy Festival and Adelaide Comedy Festival.
+He wrote and performed many solo shows in Australia and the UK, and established a following of comedy fans.
+He also made frequent appearances on Australia's Saturday night comedy show Hey Hey It's Saturday.

-Berner wrote and performed his one-man stand-up shows, Lonely Guys and Rant which premiered at the Melbourne International Comedy Festival in 1997.
+Berner wrote and performed his one-man stand-up shows, Lonely Guys and Rant, which premiered at the Melbourne International Comedy Festival in 1997.

 1999–2003: Backberner

-In 1999, Berner premiered his new one man stand-up show, Disturbed, at the Harold Park Hotel in Sydney.
-He then took the show to the Melbourne International Comedy Festival that same year.
+In 1999, Berner premiered his new one-man stand-up show, Disturbed, at the Harold Park Hotel in Sydney.
+He took the show to the Melbourne International Comedy Festival that same year.

-Also in 1999, Berner began his first TV hosting role on his very own show, Backberner, on the Australian Broadcasting Corporation.
-The series was a political satire sketch comedy series which parodied the current affairs news formats.
+Also in 1999, Berner began his first TV hosting role on his own show, Backberner, on the Australian Broadcasting Corporation.
+The series was a political satire sketch comedy series which parodied the current affairs news format.
 Character actor Louise Siversen co-hosted alongside Berner.
-The first series premiered on 19 August 1999 and would continue for four series before ending in 2002.
-During this time the series was nominated for Most Outstanding Comedy Series at the Logie Awards in 2000 and 2002.
+The series premiered on 19 August 1999 and continued for four series before ending in 2002.
+The series was nominated for Most Outstanding Comedy Series at the Logie Awards in 2000 and 2002.

-Berner performed at the gala evening of the Melbourne International Comedy Festival in 2000 which was broadcast on Network Ten.
+Berner performed at the gala evening of the Melbourne International Comedy Festival in 2000, which was broadcast on Network Ten.

-In 2001, a portrait of Berner, painted by Martine Emdur (sister of TV presenter Larry Emdur) and titled Laughing on the Inside, was one of the finalists in the Archibald Prize.
+In 2001, a portrait of Berner, painted by Martine Emdur (sister of TV presenter Larry Emdur) and titled Laughing on the Inside, was one of the finalists for the Archibald Prize.